HL7/cqf-recommendations/docs/CPG-2005-MD2/CPG Approach - 05 - Knowledge Engineering Overview.md

 ![alt_text](images/CPG-05-01.png "image_tooltip")

-FIG 27..
-Knowledge Engineering in collaboration Local Informatics and EHR build teams (concurrent development and implementation) enables more data-driven knowledge engineering processes and helps to ensure that the computable expressions accurately and reliably convey the intent of the knowledge source the target systems.
+FIG. 27.
+Knowledge Engineering in collaboration Local Informatics and EHR build teams (concurrent development and implementation) enables more data-driven knowledge engineering processes and helps to ensure that the computable expressions accurately and reliably convey the intent of the knowledge source to the target systems.